Crumbleholme / Crombleholme Family History

 Researched by Richard Crumbleholme, Old Manor Cottage, Winterbourne Steepleton,

-near Dorchester, Dorset DT2 9LG ENGLAND
+near Dorchester, Dorset DT2 9LG ENGLAND from 1977

 e mail : r.crumbleholme(insert @) gmail.com

 It would appear from my researches to date that all known instances of this rather rare family name Crumbleholme (and its many spelling derivatives Crumbleholme / Crombleholme / Crumblehulme / Cromleholme / Crumlum / Cromlum etc.) originate from a relatively small area known as the Forest of Bolland in Northern Lancashire, England.

 Please use the menu & sub menus on left hand side - you may have to click on the 4 bars (top left) to access on smaller devices.

 Use the magnifying symbol (top right) to search this site